siderolabs/talos/website/content/v1.3/reference/kernel.md

 #### `talos.config`

-The URL at which the machine configuration data may be found.
+The URL at which the machine configuration data may be found (only for `metal` platform, with the kernel parameter `talos.platform=metal`).

 This parameter supports variable substitution inside URL query values for the following case-insensitive placeholders: